neos/neos-development-collection/Neos.Neos/Documentation/References/PropertyEditorReference.rst

 	If set, this value is displayed instead of the minimum value

 ``maxLabel`` (string)
-	If set, this value is displayed instead of the maximum value
+	If set, this value is displayed instead of the maximum value.

 ``disabled`` (boolean)
 	If set to ``true``, the range editor gets disabled.